DFE-Digital/care-leavers/docs/architecture/Deployment-Architecture.md

 ## Release Pipeline

+The site is deployed via GitHub Actions.
+> Before deploying a release, it is best to check if Contentful Migrations need to be applied first

-Once the team is happy to release, they can request this via workflow dispatch.
-This will trigger the deployment pipeline and run the following steps:
+Once the team is happy to publish a release, this can be done by running the "Deploy - Environment" action.

+Most times the site is published, the cache will not need clearing, but if Contentful Migrations have changed the structure of any of the models, you will also need to select "True" when asked whether to clear the cache.

+Publishing runs the following steps:

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'step' } } }%%